 This section is purely for elements that do not fit into any of the other categories; in this section you may find controls such as whether Lazy Load is enabled or not, or date formatting options.

-The Post Options section allows for management of which elements are enabled in all posts; things such as the social media buttons, author bio, date, tags and comments can all be enabled and disabled in this section.
+The Post Options section allows for management of which elements are enabled in all posts; things such as the social media buttons, author bio, date, and tags can all be enabled and disabled in this section.
 The settings here will be applied to all posts, however individual posts have their own options accessible via the Edit Post screen, so if you globally enable comments, for example, and you have one new post where you don't want comments, you can control that within the post edit screen.

 You may also reset the theme settings back to their default values by clicking the Reset Theme Settings button at the bottom of the section; useful if you've made a few mistakes!